After Netflix, Now YouTube Dives Into Online Gaming With Playables

 – How can I access YouTube Playables?

-YouTube Playables can be accessed via YouTube.com as well as the YouTube app on iOS and Android.
+Playables can be accessed either through YouTube on your browser or through the YouTube app on Android/iOS.

 – How many games are available on YouTube?